The Journey Through Traceability to Process Control

 Summary:

-It's a long journey.
-Taking a team from an undisciplined product development strategy, through an organized process with visible tracks, to a mostly automated, self-improving process.
-The journey requires a good understanding of change, an adequate SCM tool or tool suite, good people for sure, and a lot of common sense.
-But the journey is well worth the effort.
+Taking a team from an undisciplined product development strategy, through an organized process with visible tracks, to a mostly automated, self-improving process is a long journey.
+It requires a good understanding of change, an adequate SCM tool or tool suite, good people for sure, and a lot of common sense.
+The journey is well worth the effort, though.
 I've been down the road more than once.
 It leads you to the path where you can manage properly and let the configuration management be handled automatically.

 Traceability